Gold: Publisher’s Preview

 Sitting in a truly dominant position is the American naval base at Guantanamo Bay; just one play of an operational scenario will make it crystal clear why Theodore Roosevelt – following the advice of Alfred Thayer Mahan - insisted on taking it in 1901.
 Fleets based in Guantanamo sit astride the lines of communication to and from the Panama Canal, and also within striking distance of the north-south passages between the big islands of the Greater Antilles.
 The Canal is the big prize, one vital to American economic interests that will be defended at all costs.
 The French are usually based at Martinique, which is not a bad location – just not as dominant as Guantanamo.

 U.S. Navy Plan Gold originally began as a “Classic Wargame,” our poorly-conceived attempt to sell games based on unusual topics to a small hard-core audience.
-That by itself isn’t a bad idea at all and we do it today in highly modified form with games like 1967: Sword of Israel.
-But when we launched U.S. Navy Plan Gold we lacked the ability to print games on demand in small quantities, as we can now.
+That by itself isn’t a bad idea, but when we launched U.S. Navy Plan Gold we lacked the ability to print games on demand in small quantities, as we can now.
 With that capability, Plan Gold would have been enormously successful; since we had to make a lot of them, there are still copies on hand.
 We won’t be reprinting U.S. Navy Plan Gold once those run out.